Gemma Hickey: Activism

-Gemma Hickey has spent years campaigning for LGBTQ2 rights in Canada, through their involvement in Egale Canada, PFLAG Canada, and Canadians for Equal Marriage.
+Gemma Hickey has spent years campaigning for LGBTQ rights in Canada, through their involvement in Egale Canada, PFLAG Canada, and Canadians for Equal Marriage.
 In 2003, Hickey traveled to Halifax to present a brief on same-sex marriage to the Canadian House of Commons Standing Committee on Justice and Human Rights.
 Hickey was president of Egale Canada in 2005, when same-sex marriage in Canada was legalized.

 Hickey is outspoken about the trauma of sexual abuse by clergy.
 After going public about being sexually abused at the hands of a Roman Catholic priest, Hickey founded The Pathways Foundation in 2013, a non-profit organization that helps people deal with the effects of such abuse.
 Hickey continues to raise the issue publicly, including attending the February 2019 Vatican sexual abuse summit in Rome.

 On June 2, 2015, a private member's bill was tabled in the House of Commons in Ottawa that Hickey had helped draft, to make June 1 the National Institutional Abuse Awareness Day.

 In 2015, Hickey undertook a 908-kilometer walk across the island of Newfoundland to raise awareness and funds for survivors of clergy abuse.
 Hickey completed the month-long walk at the Mount Cashel Orphanage Memorial in St. John's, the site of the largest sexual abuse scandal in Canadian history.